Chapter 6: The UDL Guidelines:

 The term Universal Design for Learning was first designed and shared by Anne Meyers and David H. Rose in the late 1990's.
 In 2002 they published Teaching Every Student in the Digital Age: Universal Design for Learning.
 Since then they (and countless others) have continued to refine and define UDL and what it means in the context of today's classrooms and today's learners.

-UDL often appears simple - there are only 3 guidelines after all - at at other times, overwhelming - there are 31 checkpoints!
+UDL often appears simple - there are only 3 guidelines after all - however, when you dive in it can be overwhelming - there are 31 checkpoints!
 As such we often see surface explanations of UDL.

 You might hear UDL is:

 Just good teaching (no, it's much more than that)

 Is the same as differentiated instruction (no, this blog by Katie Novak gives a good analogy)

 Providing learners with multiple means of engagement, representation and, action and expression (a good start)

 Ensuring all learning materials are accessible (absolutely essential)